-The AC confirms that it has reviewed the nature and extent of all audit and non-audit services Rule 1207 performed by the external auditor, to establish if their independence and objectivity as external auditor of the Company, had in any way been compromised.
-EY did not provide any significant non-audit services in FY2021.
+The AC confirms that it has reviewed the nature and extent of all audit and non-audit services performed by the external auditor, to establish if their independence and objectivity as external auditor of the Company, had in any way been compromised.
+EY did not provide any significant non-audit services in FY2023.
 The fees payable to EY are disclosed on page 90 of this Annual Report.

-The AC has also reviewed and confirmed that EY is a suitable audit firm to meet the Rules 712 Company's audit obligations, after taking into consideration the Audit Quality Indicators Disclosure Framework published by the ACRA and having regard to the adequacy of resources and experience of the firm and the assigned audit engagement partner, EY's other audit engagements, size and complexity of the Stamford Tyres Group, number and experience of supervisory and professional staff assigned to the audit.
+The AC has also reviewed and confirmed that EY is a suitable audit firm to meet the Company's audit obligations, after taking into consideration the Audit Quality Indicators Disclosure Framework published by the ACRA and having regard to the adequacy of resources and experience of the firm and the assigned audit engagement partner, EY's other audit engagements, size and complexity of the Stamford Tyres Group, number and experience of supervisory and professional staff assigned to the audit.

-Accordingly, the AC recommended to the Board the re-appointment of EY as External Auditor of the Group for the year ending 30 April 2021.
+Accordingly, the AC recommended to the Board the re-appointment of EY as external auditor of the Group for the year ending 30 April 2024.
 EY has been engaged to audit the accounts of the Company and its Singapore-incorporated subsidiaries.
 The accounts of the significant foreign-incorporated subsidiaries are audited by EY member firms in the respective countries.
 The Group has complied with Rules 712 and 715 of the Listing Manual in relation to its auditing firms.

-AC's Activities in FY 2021
+AC's Activities in FY 2023

 The AC has discussed with Management the accounting principles that were applied and their judgment of items that might affect the integrity of the financial statements.
-The following significant issues were discussed with management and the external auditors and reviewed by the AC in respect of FY2021.

-Provision 1.4 of the Code recommends, inter alia, that a summary of the AC's activities be disclosed in the annual report.
+Provision 1.4 of the Code recommends, inter alia, that a summary of the AC's activities be Provision 1.4 of the annual report.
 The AC performs the functions specified in Section 201B of the Act, the Listing Manual of the SGX-ST and the Code.
-The AC met four times during FY2021.
+The AC met four times during FY2023.
 The AC reviewed and approved the internal audit plan for execution.

-In FY2021, the Group with the assistance of its internal auditors carried out an internal review of key operating cycles of its Thailand subsidiary.
+In FY2023, the Group with the assistance of its internal auditors carried out an internal review of key operating cycles of its Thailand subsidiary.
 Any material non-compliance or lapses in internal controls together with corrective measures recommended by internal and external auditors were reported to the AC.

-The AC also reviewed the effectiveness of the measures taken by Management in response to the recommendations made by the internal and external auditors.
+The AC also reviewed the effectiveness of the measures taken by management in response to the recommendations made by the internal and external auditors.
 The systems of internal controls and risk management are continually being refined by Management, the AC and the Board.